rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 line.
 The rest of the window is filled with the document that is passed to the editor which in turn is created by `Split.project`.
 And so on.

-## The next thing I want my editor to do
+## The next thing I wanted my editor to do

 The power of a projectional editor comes from projections, and being able to combine projections in various ways to easily create custom editors for